david-sledge/datapack/spec.md

 Fixnamespace, namespace 8, 16, and 32.
 UTF-8 encoding.

 #### Collection End
 Marks the end of the current sequence, object, or dictionary.
 Required for every collection.
+If the collection end byte occurs after a dictionary key or object property name without a corresponding value, a nil byte is implied for the entry value.